Princess Louise of Belgium: First adulteries

 In 1883, Louise began a liaison with Baron Daniël d'Ablaing de Giessenburg, her husband's military attaché.
 Queen Marie Henriette tried to convince her daughter to break up with the officer.
-Relations between Louise and her mother remained unstable, but the Queen was delighted to see her two daughters and her sons-in-law again during the festivities given in Brussels in honor of the fifty years of King Leopold II in April 1885.
+Relations between Louise and her mother remained unstable, but the Queen was delighted to see her two daughters and her sons-in-law again during the festivities given in Brussels in honor of the fiftieth year of King Leopold II's reign in April 1885.

-When Baron d'Ablaing died unexpectedly in 1888, Philipp replaced him with a young German aristocrat, Baron Nicolas Döry de Jobahàza, a distinguished horseman and hunting enthusiast.
+When Baron d'Ablaing died unexpectedly in 1888, Philipp replaced him with a young Hungarian aristocrat, Baron Nicolas Döry de Jobahàza, a distinguished horseman and hunting enthusiast.
 Louise quickly experienced passionate feelings for Döry, whom she saw a lot because his role as aide-de-camp required a daily presence with the Coburg couple.
 Döry even accompanied them during the stays abroad of Louise and Philipp, who frequently traveled to Germany and Italy.
 In February 1890, during a journey that took the trio from Paris to Algeria via Spain, Louise saw with pleasure her cousin Maria Christina of Austria, who had become Regent of the Kingdom of Spain on behalf of her underage son Alfonso XIII.

 While Philipp still had feelings for Louise, the latter took advantage of her husband's absence to spend as much time as possible with Nicolas Döry.
-Simple flirtation had become an affair that Philipp tried to end by addressing his mother-in-law Marie Henriette.
-In August 1890, the latter received Döry alone, in Ostend, but the interview did not stop the course of the liaison which continued until Döry's marriage in October 1893.
+Simple flirtation had become an affair that Philipp tried to end with the help of his mother-in-law Marie Henriette.
+In August 1890, she received Döry alone, in Ostend, but the interview did not stop the course of the liaison, which continued until Döry's marriage in October 1893.

 In 1894 Louise and her husband made a long journey to Egypt.
-At the beginning, she did not taste the charms of the country where everything indisposed her: the noise, the crowd, the gloomy weather.
+She did not immediately appreciate the charms of the country where everything indisposed her: the noise, the crowd, the gloomy weather.
 She suffered from loneliness, but gradually, she began to enjoy herself, as evidenced by this letter to Stéphanie: "Now I like life here [...]
 The pyramids have greatly disappointed me, not the landscape which is strange, but the very thing.
 I didn't go up there, it was too tiring, while Philipp was up, I got on a camel, which amused me a lot".

 The historian Olivier Defrance analyzed the "Döry affair" as having exacerbated all the Coburg couple's problems: "Louise's inexorable estrangement from her husband, the excessive interference of the family in the couple, mainly of the Queen of the Belgians and the depressed state of the princess".
-At the end of 1894, difficulties appeared flattened and Louise approached her children.
+At the end of 1894, difficulties appeared lessened, and Louise approached her children.